parkr/dotfiles/README.md

 ## ~ is where the ♥ is

-My dotfiles were originally a fork of @holman's dotfiles.
-So I'll include a crap free version of the `README` from his repository, rewritten by me.
+My dotfiles were originally a fork of @tombell's dotfiles, which were originally a fork of @holman's dotfiles.

 Your dotfiles are you personalised configuration files for UNIX-like systems, they usually reside in your home (`~`) directory.

-Like @holman's my dotfiles are organised into topics (ruby, git, zsh etc).
+Like @tombell's and @holman's, my dotfiles are organised into topics (ruby, git, zsh etc).
 For more information about dotfiles and @holman's specifically check out his [repo][holman-repo] and [blog post][holman-post] on the subject.

 [holman-repo]: https://github.com/holman/dotfiles